lisc-tools/lisc/paper/paper.md

 The scientific literature is vast, and ever expanding.
-As a single example, the Pubmed database, a curated database of literature from the bio-medical sciences, holds more than 30 million published scientific articles, and continues to grow each year.
+As a single example, the Pubmed database, a curated database of literature from the bio-medical sciences, holds more than 30 million published scientific articles, and is continuously growing.
 Given the scale of the literature, work across informatics, information sciences, and bibliometrics has explored automated methods for the curation of and inference from the existing literature.
 This work is sometimes referred to as knowledge discovery, literature-based discovery, or hypothesis generation